What goes on at amusement parks when they are closed?

 The train panels on Timber Wolf are being primed for a new paint job.

-As spring approaches, the trains and cars return to their attraction for another series of tests and inspections.
+As spring approaches, the trains and cars return to the park for another series of tests and inspections.
 Additional adjustments may be made for optimal operation.
-In the weeks leading up to Worlds of Fun's opening day, state inspections are completed, the rides are polished, operators are trained and everything is prepared for opening.
+In the weeks leading up to Worlds of Fun's opening day, state and third-party inspections are completed, the rides are polished, operators are trained and everything is prepared for opening.

 It's also worth mentioning, inspections and tests are conducted before each and every operating day to ensure all attractions are safe and operating appropriately.